In-depth

 What is the real-world data telling us?

-Their Tesla data shows that, after 5 years, a Model 3 has lost 8% of capacity, but this is not linear.
+1. Tesla data (from Recurrent – USA) shows that, after 5 years, a Model 3 has lost 8% of capacity, but this is not linear.
 As with other testing, there is an initial loss (about 6%) before stabilisation [1].

 Battery degradation is not linear